Pawnbroker

-within a certain contractual period of time the pawner may redeem it for the amount of the loan plus some agreed-upon amount for interest.
+within a certain contractual period of time the pawner may take it back in exchange for the amount of the loan plus some agreed-upon amount for interest.
 In the United States the amount of time and the rate of interest are governed by law and by state commerce-department policies.
 Pawnbrokers have the same license as a bank, which is highly regulated.
 If the loan is not paid (or extended, if applicable) within the time period, the pawnbroker will offer the pawned item for sale to other customers.
 Unlike other lenders, the pawnbroker does not report the defaulted loan on the customer's credit-report, since the pawnbroker has physical possession of the item and may recoup the loan value through outright sale of the item.
 Pawnbrokers may also sell items that have been sold outright to them by customers.
 Some pawnshops are willing to trade items in their shop for items brought to them by customers.